jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

 Always use `sgv:state-requirements` to validate that locks have not been garbage collected!

+Maybe a consensus algorithm + execute after timeout (so everyone switches at same time) can help?

 ACID support can also be done by a server that allows storage in case some `sgv:state-requirements` match.

 It might be better to handle this at a lower level.